raorosz/golf-league-optin/README.md

 - Providing their phone number to the league administrator.
 - Acknowledging that they may receive match reminders, scorecard links, and updates.
 Players can opt out at any time by replying STOP.

+## Terms & Conditions

+By providing your phone number to the Golf League App, you consent to receive automated SMS notifications related to league participation, weekly match reminders, scorecard links, and handicap updates.
+Message frequency may vary.
+Standard message and data rates may apply.
+Reply **STOP** to opt out at any time or **HELP** for assistance.
+No marketing or promotional messages will be sent.
+For questions, contact **raorosz@gmail.com**.